 In addition to her professional life, Shelley is very active within her community as a Volunteer.
 She is a past Board Member with the Suzuki Talent Education Program (STEP) as well as Past Secretary of the Paradise Youth Soccer Association.

 Shelley is married with two daughters who always keep her on her toes.

-Sonia Deraîche is a Coordinator at SPHERE, an organization federally funded, dedicated to work inclusion of people with disabilities.
-Sonia and her team of Employment Specialists are located in Montreal, Quebec and newly in Ottawa.
-They work together to develop programs and services in some provinces in Canada including British Columbia, Alberta, Manitoba, Ontario and New Brunswick.
-Her major goal is to find partners in those communities and work with them to develop training and integration projects for groups and for individuals living with professional challenges and needing support to access the labour market or start their self-employment activities.
-Sonia previously, worked as an Executive Director in a Specialized Employment Agency for PWD for several years.
-Also, she has worked as an Employment Counsellor in Ontario with youths and newcomers and in Quebec with older workers and also with job seekers living with all kinds of disabilities wanting to go back to work.
-She has been serving on the Board of Directors of CASE (Canadian Association for Supported Employment) since 2014.
+Sonia Deraîche is a Coordinator at SPHERE, an organization dedicated to work inclusion of people with disabilities.
+Sonia and her team of Employment Specialists are located in Montreal and Quebec and they work together to develop programs and services for people with all types of disabilities.
+One of her goal is to work with partners to develop training and integration projects for groups and for individuals living with professional challenges and needing support to access the labour market.
+Sonia also oversees the self-employment program for people starting their own businesses or income generating activities.
+Sonia previously worked as an Executive Director in a Specialized Employment Agency for PWD for several years.
+Also, she has worked as an Employment Counsellor in Ontario with youths and newcomers and in Quebec with older workers and with job seekers living with all kinds of disabilities wanting to go back to work.
+She has been serving on the CASE Board of Directors since 2014.
 Finally, she has a Bachelor degree in PsychoEducation and a Business Administration Certificate from the University of Sherbrooke.

 Director Maureen Haan